cbess/text-sherlock/README.md

     - Available backends:
         - `whoosh` the default, no extra work needed.
         - `xapian` must be installed separately using the included `setup/install-xapian.sh` setup script.

+## Using other web servers
+- Text Sherlock has built-in support for [werkzeug](http://werkzeug.pocoo.org/) and [cherrypy](http://www.cherrypy.org/) WSGI compliant servers.
+    - Available server types:
+        - `default`, werkzeug, no extra work required.
+        - `cherrypy`, to use install cherrypy.
+            - For pip installs, uncomment the cherrypy line in `setup/requirements.txt`, then run `pip install -r requirements.txt`.
+            - For manual installs, [download the latest stable version](http://www.cherrypy.org/wiki/CherryPyDownload) of cherrypy.

 ## Core packages